Oksta1002/AVDNet/README.md

 ## Pretrained Models
 You can download the pretrained model for testing from [here](https://www.dropbox.com/scl/fo/t8w8gfd1hz3m445z3tso2/ACHqeKW5iXnhLSaLlJXCMsY?rlkey=183mti7url38nvrt6gfkaajr5&st=fs9lzkqu&dl=0).
 Please place the downloaded model in the `AVDNet/experiments/` directory before running the test.
-> **Note**: If you use the pretrained model provided, be sure to set `strict_load: false` in the test option file, as some class names differ slightly.
+> **Note**: If you use the pretrained model, be sure to set `strict_load: false` in the test option file, as some class names differ slightly.

 ## Train/Test
 The following is an example command for training on the **iPhone-V1** subset using **GPU 0**: